 The 2014 Campus Freedom Index provides new insight into the amount of taxpayer dollars that are spent by our public universities through government transfers.
 The Index reports that the 24 campuses earning at least one ‘F’ grade receive more than $6.5 billion annually from our governments, in part so they can live up to their own missions of fostering the free exchange of ideas and academic freedom on campus.
 The Campus Freedom Index shows that these universities are failing in that mission, and taxpayers should hold them to account.
 Taxpayers foot the bill when administrators employ university resources to shut down student speech or engage in lengthy court action, such as Carleton University, the University of Calgary and Mount Royal University.

-JCCF looks forward to the day when every university, and every student union, earns only A’s for their policies and practices.
-For more information, contact the authors of the 2014 Campus Freedom Index:
+The Justice Centre looks forward to the day when every university, and every student union, earns only A’s for their policies and practices.

 Negative developments during the 2013-14 school year